chouweihan/ensemble_omdb/README.md

 # ensemble_omdb

 built w/ React and Typescript.
-Used some bootstrap to speed up development time.
+Used some bootstrap to speed up development time and to apply simple styling.

 code assesment project: front-end for Ensemble